saxani/CG-314/week-12/README.md

 <li>Let the user navigate the space in some way</li>
 <li>Make a folder and post your assignment (.pde file and any other elements) to your Github and post the link to the Google Group. </li>
 </ul>
+<li>Write a few sentences proposing your final project.
+Email me or post to the google group.</li>
 </ul>